chetachiezikeuzor/cMenu-Plugin/README.md

 ---

+## Roadmap

+- [ ] Add custom commands to cMenu
+  - [ ] Choose icons for commands without
+- [ ] Follow the cursor setting
+  - [ ] Setting to toggle for cMenu to follow mouse cursor
+- [ ] Fix to work with Sliding Panes
+  - [ ] Setting to toggle for cMenu to toggle to body instead of modroot
+- [ ] Glassmorphism setting
+  - [ ] Setting to toggle for glass effect with cMenu

+---

 ## Support

 If you like this plugin and are considering donating to support continued development, use the button below!